GoInterject/GoInterject.github.io/wAbout/security-policy.md

 ### Background Checks

-Interject employees are exposed to confidential customer information and sometimes non-public private information about our customers’ employees and it is critical that we exercise appropriate best practices to ensure that no members of our staff represent a risk to this information.
+Interject employees are exposed to confidential customer information and sometimes non-public private information about our customers' employees and it is critical that we exercise appropriate best practices to ensure that no members of our staff represent a risk to this information.
 Criminal background checks will be administered on all new hires to ensure confidentiality and maintain appropriate records of these checks.
 Existing employees may, from time to time, be subject to additional or enhanced background checks as may be required to fulfill contractual requirements or changing industry standards.

 ### Audits and Assessments